Jefferson (footballer, born 1993)

-Jefferson de Jesus Santos (born 14 April 1993), known simply as Jefferson, is a Brazilian professional footballer who plays for Iporá Esporte Clube as a defensive midfielder.
+Jefferson de Jesus Santos (born 14 April 1993), known simply as Jefferson, is a Brazilian professional footballer who plays as a defensive midfielder or centre-back for Maltese side Marsaxlokk.

 Club career

 Early years and Portugal

 Born in Goiânia, Goiás, Jefferson finished his youth career with Associação Atlética Ponte Preta.
 He made his senior debut in Portugal, starting out at third division club G.D.
 Ribeirão.

 In the January 2014 transfer window, Jefferson signed with C.D.
 Santa Clara in the Segunda Liga.
 He played his first match as a professional on 16 March, starting but being booked and replaced in the 31st minute of an eventual 3–1 away loss against F.C.
 Penafiel, as he risked being sent off.

 Jefferson continued competing at that level in the following seasons, with Leixões S.C. and C.D.
 Feirense.
 He annulled his one-year contract with the former side in June 2014, claiming personal reasons.